santiment/academy/src/docs/metrics/emerging-trends/index.md

 "emerging" we mean getting more social attraction from the crowd, being discussed much more than any other topic.

-We detect these words by computing the so called _hype score_ for each single word that is present in the [social data](/metrics/details/social-data/) after filtering and cleaning the data.
+We detect these words by computing the so-called _hype score_ for each single word that is present in the [social data](/metrics/details/social-data/) after filtering and cleaning the data.
 Once this number is calculated, the words are ranked according to the corresponding scores in a descending order.
 The top 10 words in the resulting list are the top emerging trends.

-We constantly update our labels which helps us to keep labels as fresh as possible but result historical data changes.
+We constantly update our labels, which helps us keep them as fresh as possible but results in historical data changes.
 Any modifications to labels, social sources, or relevant jobs will prompt recalculation for the previous month's data.
-Within a 12 hour period, metric can be supplemented with new data.
+Within a 12-hour period, the metric can be supplemented with new data.

 ---